mgoo/WarMages/README.md

           [Gradle icon](https://lh6.googleusercontent.com/-fvt5jz8KJ9E/AAAAAAAAAAI/AAAAAAAAAAc/-dxpnszHExs/photo.jpg)
     - Click the blue refresh button to make IntelliJ load the Gradle stuff (if it isn't loading Gradle stuff already)

+- CodeLint
+    - to set the default styles [Follow this tutorial](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse) the xml file can be found in codecheck/intellij-java-google-style.xml.
+    - add a lint run command by right clicking on codecheck/checkstyle-8.1-all.jar and selecting run then adding `-c codecheck/google_checks.xml src/` to the program arguments on the generated run configuration
+    - alternativly the command `java -jar codecheck/checkstyle-8.1-all.jar -c codecheck/google_checks.xml src/` will also do the linting
+    - nb commands not checked on windows.

 #### Using the University Computers